 At retirement, you can cash in your pension to buy an annuity, which will pay you a guaranteed income, either for a fixed period or for the rest of your life.

-You must be automatically enrolled onto your employer’s workplace pension scheme in accordance with UK law.
-In addition, Auto-Enrolment requires that employees pay at least 5% of qualifying earnings into their workplace pension, and employers must pay in at least 3%.
-Qualifying earnings are what you earn between £6,136 and £50,000 for 2019/20.
+When you start a term of employment, in most circumstances your employer’s required to enter you into a workplace pension scheme in accordance with UK law, this is known as Auto-Enrolment.
+Unless you opt-out, as an employee you’ll need to pay at least 5% of your gross qualifying earnings into your workplace pension.
+Your employer must pay at least 3%.
+Qualifying earnings are what you earn between £6,240 and £50,270 for 2023/24.

 - Work in the UK